 Menstrual Cup Safety

-JuJu Cup can be used by most women and transgender men, however, there may be some anatomical differences or conditions such as vaginismus, pelvic organ prolapse, a retroverted uterus or poor pelvic floor tone, which may make it too difficult for some people to use a menstrual cup.
+JuJu Cup can be used by most menstruating people, however, there may be some anatomical differences or conditions such as vaginismus, pelvic organ prolapse, a retroverted uterus or poor pelvic floor tone, which may make it too difficult for some people to use a menstrual cup.
 Some people also find one particular brand of cup may work better for them than another.

 If you have any concerns and question regarding the suitability and safety of a menstrual cup in your particular situation, you are advised to seek the advice of a qualified health care professional.